 Food Allergy Testing

-Food allergy test is used by doctor to find out if you have an allergy to a specific food.
+Food allergy test is used by the doctor to find out if you have an allergy to a specific food.
 In simple terms, a food allergy may be described as an abnormal immune response to food.
-It happens when your immune system overreacts to particular protein found in a specific food and perceives it as a threat.
+It happens when your immune system overreacts to a particular protein found in specific food and perceives it as a threat.
 Your body’s defense mechanism will in response attack it as if it is a pathogen.
 This scenario can happen during both your childhood and adulthood.

 Food allergy incidence has dramatically increased in the last few years.
 Although there is no definite explanation to this, it is theorized that there are unexplained evolutionary changes in a particular child’s diet over the last three or four decades.

 Another possible theory is the hygiene hypothesis.
 According to this myth, the generation today are brought up in a germ-free environment which results in a poorly developed immune system because the body is not exposed to these germs during the early life stages of life.
 This implies that when the person is finally introduced to a particular allergen during their adulthood, an allergy is more likely to occur.

 On most occasions, food allergy symptoms are mild and well-tolerated.
 However, they may also sometimes turn out to be life-threatening.
 Symptoms of IgE-mediated food allergy can manifest within a few seconds or minutes after you have consumed the food.
 Most common symptoms include: